bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 When the provenance option is activated, the runtime records every access to a file or directory in the application, as well as its direction (IN, OUT, INOUT).
+In addition to this, other information such as the parameters passed as inputs in the command line that submitted the application, its source files, workflow image and profiling statistics, authors and their institutions, ... are also stored.
-This information is later used to record the Data Provenance of your workflow using the `RO-Crate standard <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
-RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and that is why it has become a de-facto standard in a number of communities.
+All this information is later used to record the Data Provenance of your workflow using the `RO-Crate standard <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
+RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and that is why it has been adopted in a number of communities.
 Using RO-Crate to register the execution's information ensures not only to register correctly the Provenance of a COMPSs application run, but also compatibility with some existing portals that already embrace